Toronto Industrial Real Estate

 Buying Industrial Property in Toronto

 Industrial ownership in Toronto has become an increasingly competitive investment thesis.
-GTA-wide freehold industrial sale prices averaged $379 PSF in Q4 2025, with condo and strata industrial units averaging $544 PSF -- both figures up year-over-year and reflecting long-term confidence in the asset class despite near-term availability increases.
+GTA-wide freehold industrial sale prices averaged $333 PSF in Q1 2026, up year-over-year.
+Condo and strata industrial units averaged $498 PSF.
+Sales activity reached a four-year high in Q1 2026 with 172 transactions completed across the GTA, reflecting long-term confidence in the asset class despite near-term availability increases.

 For owner-operators, buying industrial space in Toronto locks in occupancy costs in a market where lease rates have trended upward over any meaningful time horizon.
 For investors, GTA industrial real estate has delivered some of the strongest returns of any commercial asset class in Canada over the past decade, driven by supply constraints that are structural rather than cyclical.